AlexanderKirillov/System-Tweaker-PRO/README.md

     System Tweaker PRO is paid software
     Please observe few rules:
-    1) You can use all tweaks and files in assets folder as you want
+    1) You CAN use all tweaks and files in assets folder as you want
     2) You CAN'T use code in java folder without my permission